 Located between the famous Palace of Culture and Science and the Warsaw Rising Museum, the 49-storey Warsaw Spire creates an urban signal that advertises Warsaw’s new business district.
-Adjacent to the Towarowa and Grzybowska streets, the Warsaw Spire is the jewel in the crown of a series of tall buildings built in the last decade in Warsaw and, at 220 metres, it will be the tallest building in Poland.
-The Warsaw Spire is amazingly slim and dynamic and looks as if it might never end.
-Two glazed ‘shells’ extend towards the sky in a spiral form and add lightness to the atypical larger penthouse levels.
+The Warsaw Spire is the jewel in the crown of a series of tall buildings built in the last decade in Warsaw and, at 220 metres, it's the tallest building in Poland.
+The tower is amazingly slim and dynamic and looks as if it might never end.
+Two glazed "shells" extend towards the sky in a spiral form and add lightness to the atypical larger penthouse levels.
 The spiral shape emphasises the slenderness of the tower.

-Accompanying the 81,607-square-metre Warsaw Spire are two 16-storey, 58.50-metre mid-rise buildings that integrate the tower into the existing urban fabric.
-The positioning of the three buildings enables the creation of a vast, landscaped urban plaza with greenery and fountains, and there is a 1,235-space, 5-level garage beneath the complex.When completed in 2014, the plaza, and the project’s 4,300-square-metres of restaurants, cafés, retail and services areas, will become the focal point of urban life in the busy district.
+Accompanying the Spire are two 16-storey, 58 metres mid-rise buildings that integrate the tower into the existing urban fabric.
+The positioning of the three buildings enables the creation of a vast, landscaped urban plaza with greenery and fountains and a 5-level garage beneath the complex.
+The plaza and the project’s 4.300 m² of restaurants, cafés, retail and services areas, has become the focal point of urban life in the busy district.
 A pedestrian space protected by a set of contemporary buildings equates to an unprecedented oasis of peace within the city centre.
-Of the several meeting places located at the Warsaw Spire, it is the fourth level restaurant, with its outdoor terrace overlooking the plaza that is scheduled to become a popular spot.
-Please note that all information provided about projects in progress can be subject to change